fvaleri/strimzi-debugging/sessions/007/README.md

 ```

 Now we add one broker, deploy CC by adding the `spec.cruiseControl` section to the Kafka CR and create a rebalance CR with `mode: add-brokers`.
-The first rebalance proposal takes some time because the workload model needs to be created from scratch, then a new one will generated every 15 minutes.
+The first rebalance proposal takes some time because the workload model needs to be created from scratch, then it will be automatically refreshed every 15 minutes.
 When the new broker is ready, we can force the proposal refresh by using an annotation.
 Then, we wait for the rebalance to become ready.